dglebov/terraform-beginner-bootcamp-2023/README.md

 #### Terraform Apply
 `Terraform apply`
 This will run a plan and pass the changeset to be executed by Terraform.
-Apply should prompt us yes or nor.
+Apply should prompt us yes or no.

-If we want to automatically approve an apply we can provide auto aprove flag - `Terraform apply --auto-approve`
+If we want to automatically approve an application we can provide auto approve flag - `Terraform apply --auto-approve`

 #### Terraform Destroy

 `terraform destroy --auto-approve`
-This will destroy resoures.
+This will destroy resources.

 #### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked version for the providers or modules that should be used with this project

-The Terrafrom lock file **should be commited** to your Version Control System (VCS) eg. Github
+The Terraform lock file **should be committed** to your Version Control System (VCS) eg. Github

 #### Terraform State Files

-`terraform.tfstate` contains infromation about the current state of your infrastructure
+`terraform.tfstate` contains information about the current state of your infrastructure

-This file **should not be commited** to your VCS
+This file **should not be committed** to your VCS

 If you lose this file, you lose knowing the state of your infrastructure